rcaileff/career_ladders/software_engineering/software_test_engineer.md

 ## SDLC/Process
 * Contributes to improving and evolving the Enova process.

-## Ruby / Rails Testing
-* Migrates older Ruby/Rails testing code onto new versions.

 # Lead Software Engineer
 ## Test Process Steps & Management
 * Manages and oversees the creation and execution of an entire product testing strategy.
 * Works with Test I/II/Sr. engineers to deliver tested projects
 * Works with SE Manager to define testing strategy across a Core.
-* Research, recommend and implement new, techniques and processes for implementation SE wide.

 ## Tools
-* Selects, setup and recommends tools and process for usage SE wide.
+* Selects, setup and recommends tools and process for cross-team usage.

 ## Automation
-* Recommend and implement new automation techniques and processes for use SE wide.
-* Works proactively with software engineers to recommend changes to underlying code that would ease and improve testing automation.
+* Same as Sr. SE II

 ## Code Writing
 * Implements project level refactorings, removing problem areas and improving the quality of the overall code base